HONDA GYRO (NN50, TG50)

 Both models of the Gyro used Honda’s TB08E motor capable of 30mph This 2-stroke 50cc engine offered 3.7 - 4.0 hp which provided decent pep but a fairly low top speed.
 The Gyro S did have slightly higher power specs, so Honda likely made a few tweaks.
 For the most part, the TB08E was a unique engine that wasn’t used in scooters other than the Gyro and thus isn’t very supported by the aftermarket scene.
 Honda has done a good job of providing parts for this motor, and a surprising portion of them are still available from dealers.

 While details are scarce, this motor does share a few components with the Aero 50’s (NB50) engine (AF05E).
 You may also be able to find some parts from Honda’s Spree scooters.
 These two scooter engines formed the general basis for virtually all of Honda’s 50cc 2-stroke scooters until the 90’s.
-Unlike those scooters, the Gyro did not use a CVT (continuously variable) transmission but rather used a 2-speed automatic transmission.
+Unlike those scooters, the Gyro used a 2-speed automatic transmission rather than a CVT (Aero 50) or single speed (Spree).
 To dig a little deeper, check out HondaSpree.net which is a great resource on all small Honda scooters including the Gyro.

 Design and Amenities

 In Japan, the NN50 Gyro had a handy glovebox but for the USA market Honda unfortunately removed this storage space.
 The Gyro S obviously doesn’t have a glovebox either, so there was no enclosed storage in any of the Gyro’s sold in North America.